"I am always ready to learn although I do not always like being taught."- Winston Churchill

 Technology and the rest of the world are interdependent

-Capricious: given to sudden or unaccountable changes in mood or behavior
+Capricious: given to sudden or unaccountable changes in mood

 I can’t stand when people are capricious.